LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 ("system", """You are a helpful assistant.
 Answer the question based only on the context provided.

-If the answer isn't in the context, say "I don't have information about that."
+If the answer is not in the context, say "I do not have information about that."

 Context: